Lock solutions in dialysis

 - protection against infections

 - prevention of blood clotting

 - safe application in various contexts

-Monitoring vascular access devices (VAD), you need to consider two main objectives: First, the catheter must not come into contact with bacteria and fungi.
+There are two major risks when using vascular access devices (VAD): First, the catheter must not come into contact with bacteria and fungi.
 Second, it is essential to avoid blood clotting.
-Our lock solutions prevent the formation of a biofilm in CVCs during dialysis treatment.
-As a result, both objectives are met:
+Our lock solutions prevent the formation of biofilm in CVCs during dialysis treatment to meet both objectives:

 kills more than 500 types of germs.